-Milford Sound was dubbed the 'eighth wonder of the world' by Rudyard Kipling and is beautiful rain, hail or shine.
+Milford Sound was dubbed the 'eighth wonder of the world' by Rudyard Kipling and is beautiful come rain, hail or shine.

-Our Milford Sound trips
+Our Milford Sound tours

 Highlights of Milford Sound

 Milford Sound tour reviews

 From 1 January 2023, Intrepid will no longer require travellers to provide proof of vaccination against COVID-19 (excluding all Polar trips and select adventure cruises).

 However, we continue to strongly recommend that all Intrepid travellers and leaders get vaccinated to protect themselves and others.

 Specific proof of testing or vaccination may still be required by your destination or airline.
 Please ensure you check travel and entry requirements carefully.

 The easiest ways to travel to Milford Sound are either by bus, in a private car or using a campervan.
 The most popular jumping off points for the trip are the towns of Te Anau or Queenstown, although the trip from Queenstown takes twice as long.
 Allow around 2.5 hours to drive from Te Anau to Milford Sound, or a little longer if the weather is particularly wet or you would like to stop and take photos along the way.

 Getting around at Milford Sound either involves hiking or taking a boat cruise.